About Pancreatic Cancer

 The term pancreatic cancer usually refers to the common pancreatic ductal adenocarcinoma.

-Worldwide there are around 250,000 new cases each year; in Europe that figure is more than 70,000.
+Worldwide there are around 279,000 new cases each year; in Europe that figure is more than 70,000.
 The numbers of deaths and mortality for pancreatic cancer closely reflect the numbers of people being diagnosed.
-In the UK in 2008, 8,085 people were newly diagnosed and in 2009 8,047 people died.
+In the UK, approximately 8,000 people are newly diagnosed each year.

 Pancreatic cancer affects men and women equally with a slight bias towards younger men and older women.
 1/3 of all cases occur in those under the age of 65.